Cycling monument: Winners of two monuments in a single year

 26 different riders (including Merckx and Pogačar) have managed to win two Monuments in the same year.
 The most common "double" consists of the two cobbled classics (Tour of Flanders and Paris–Roubaix), which have been won by the same rider in the same year on 13 occasions.
 The Italian "double" (Milan–San Remo and Giro di Lombardia) has been achieved 11 times.
-All 10 possible doubles have been achieved by multiple riders with the exception of the Milan-San Remo and Tour of Flanders double, which has only been achieved by Merckx.
+All 10 possible doubles have been achieved by multiple riders.
 Below the list of all doubles with years in bold indicating that they were part of a triple of monument wins (see the section above).